Emergent $\Lambda$CDM cosmology from a measure-induced deformation of the Newtonian action: Fractional extension of standard Newtonian action and equations of motion

-In the next section, we show that the resulting cosmological equations are structurally equivalent to those of relativistic cosmology, that is, the equations derived from the Einstein–Hilbert action for the FLRW metric.
+In the next section, we show that the resulting cosmological equations exhibit a structural correspondence with those of relativistic cosmology, namely the equations derived from the Einstein-Hilbert action for the FLRW metric.